eca-sae/internet-drafts-eca-sae/src/draft-ritz-eca.md

 Concurrently, high-assurance workloads, particularly those in Trusted Execution Environments (TEEs), require not only initial authentication but also continuous verification of their state.
 A point-in-time check is insufficient to detect compromises that may occur mid-session, creating a need for ongoing, stateful attestation that is cryptographically bound to the active communication channel.

 This document specifies Entity and Compute Attestation (ECA), which addresses this architectural limitation.
 ECA replaces a reliance on secret possession with interactive, cryptographic proof of a workload's identity and state.
-This approach provides security guarantees that remain constant per-instance, regardless of fleet size.
+This approach provides strong security benefits that remain constant per-instance, regardless of fleet size.
 ECA does not define new cryptographic primitives.
 Instead, it specifies a protocol that orchestrates standardized RATS architecture [@!RFC9334], Entity Attestation Token (EAT) [@!RFC9711] and IETF-defined cryptography (HPKE [@!RFC9180], Ed25519 [@!RFC8032]) to implement a secure Challenge/Response interaction model [@!I-D.ietf-rats-reference-interaction-models].

 ECA has two distinct cryptographic attestation procedures to address each specific concern:

 1. **Identity Bootstrap procedure** - For initial "cold start" establishment of verifiable identity in environments not yet provisioned.
-This profile is a concrete instantiations of the Challenge/Response model and provides a comprehensive replacement to the bearer-token model.
+This profile is a concrete instantiations of the Challenge/Response model and provides a comprehensive alternative to the bearer-token model in heterogeneous environments.

 2. **Attestation Renewal procedure** - A lightweight, single round-trip attestation procedure for continuous verification of established identity and state, ideal for long-running workloads and TEEs.